 ClientEarth Communications

-Alongside our French partners Surfrider Foundation Europe and Zero Waste France, we're taking Danone to court over its global plastic pollution.
+In January, alongside our French partners Surfrider Foundation Europe and Zero Waste France, we took Danone to court over its global plastic pollution.

 Danone is a French-headquartered company behind well-known international brands such as Evian, Activia and Volvic.
 We believe the company's plastic use goes against a key French law that demands companies acknowledge and address the impacts their operations have on the environment, health and human rights.

 In September 2022, we issued legal warnings to Danone and a number of other companies including Nestlé France and McDonald's France, for inadequately addressing the risks related to the plastic pollution they produce.
 Danone responded, but it wasn't good enough.
-So we're going to court.
+So we filed a court action.

 We think Danone is burying its head in the sand when it comes to plastics.